goosewobbler/package-versioner/README.md

 - Customizable through a `version.config.json` file or CLI options
 - Automatically updates `package.json` or `Cargo.toml` version
 - Creates appropriate Git tags for releases
-- Automatically generates and maintains Keep a Changelog compliant changelogs
+- Automatically generates and maintains changelogs in Keep a Changelog or Angular format
+- Integrates commit messages, breaking changes, and issue references into well-structured changelogs
 - CI/CD friendly with JSON output support

 ## Supporting JavaScript and Rust Projects